Codeception/robo-paracept/README.md

 ### SplitTestsByGroups

-Loads tests from a folder and distributes them between groups.
+Load tests from a folder and distributes them between groups.

 ```php
 $this->taskSplitTestsByGroups(5)